sarah-antillia/Image-Distortion-Tool/README.md

 <h3>
 3. Seeing Is Believing
 </h3>
-Please run the following command to visualize cleary a distortion effect of this tool, <br>
+Please run the following command to visualize clearly the distortion effects of this tool, <br>
 <pre>
 >python ImageDistorter distortion3.config
 </pre>